Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

 \section{Eccentricities close to combs}

+In order to bound the eccentricity of a triangulation close to combs, the following notion of a shelling at a vertex will be used.

-Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices.
-Assume that some vertex $v$ of $\pi$ is incident to exactly $n-3-k$ interior edges of $T$, where $0\leq{k}\leq{n-3}$.
-When $k=0$, triangulation $T$ is a comb.
+\begin{definition} Consider a triangulation $T$ of a polygon $\pi$ with $n$ vertices and a vertex $v$ of $\pi$ incident to exactly $n-3-k$ interior edges of $T$.
 Consider the vertices of $\pi$ that are not adjacent to $v$ by an edge of $T$.
-A \emph{shelling of $T$ at $v$} is an ordering $a_1$, ..., $a_k$ of these vertices such that for all $i\in\{1, ..., k\}$, the edges of $T$ not incident to any of the vertices $a_i$, ..., $a_k$ still form a triangulation of a convex polygon.
+A \emph{shelling of $T$ at $v$} is an ordering $a_1$, ..., $a_k$ of these vertices such that for all $i\in\{1, ..., k\}$, the edges of $T$ not incident to any of the vertices $a_i$, ..., $a_k$ still form a triangulation of a convex polygon. \end{definition}